 The Student Direct Stream (SDS) enables eligible international students from 14 countries to expedite the processing of their Canadian study permit.

-Most study permit applications made through the SDS are processed within 20 business days, although some can take longer.
+Most study permit applications made through the SDS are processed within 20 calendar days, although some can take longer.

 To take advantage of faster processing, students must:

-Read: “What’s the Difference Between a Study Permit and Visa?”
+Read: “What’s the Difference Between a Study Permit and Student Visa?”

 Who Is Eligible for the Student Direct Stream?